SimoneSchaefer/wortomat/README.md

 Then wortomat might be just the tool for you :)

+## Current state

+This is merely a prototype.
+There might be bugs.
+More features will come.
+If you want to help me, please contact me :)

-## Installation
+## Usage

-Easy!
+Once the product is mature enough for a release candidate, there will be a downloadable software.
+Until then, you need to build it yourself.

+But it's easy!
 Clone the repository and let Maven build the thing for you:

 ```
 git clone https://github.com/SimoneSchaefer/wortomat.git